godwindaniel101/musical-product/Readme.md

 - Application can be brought down by running the command   `docker-compose down `

 **Testing  Application**
-- Spin up the application by runing `docker-compose up --build -d`
+-After inital set up above, spin up the application by runing `docker-compose up --build -d`
 - Run application shell by running    `docker-compose exec app /bin/bash`
 - Run test by running  `php artisan test`
 - **Note**  Test is also run on application bash to persist php version on test and runing instance